dcarroll/eai/README.md

   -r, --learningrate=learningrate
       Specifies how much the gradient affects the optimization of the model at each time step.
 Optional.
 Use this parameter to tune your model.
 Valid values are between 0.0001 and 0.01.
 If not specified, the default is 0.0001.
 We recommend keeping this value between 0.0001 and 0.001.
-This parameter isn't used when training a detection dataset.
+This parameter isn"t used when training a detection dataset.

   --json